micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 For convenience reasons, µOS++ has several functions for creating semaphores.
 Semaphores can be created as local objects on the function stack, or as global objects, semaphores can be binary, or counting, semaphores can be created with default characteristics or with custom attributes, and so on.

-When used to synchronise threads with ISRs, the easiest way to create semaphores is to make them global objects.
+When used to synchronise threads with ISRs, the easiest way to access semaphores is when they are created as global objects.

 The initial value for the semaphore is typically zero (0), indicating that the event has not yet occurred, or there are no resources.
 It is possible to initialize the semaphore with a value other than zero, indicating that the semaphore initially contains that number of resources.